Rockies vs. Diamondbacks Player Props Betting Odds

 Marte Stats

-- Ketel Marte has 24 hits with seven doubles, two triples, two home runs, three walks and six RBI.
+- Ketel Marte has 25 hits with seven doubles, two triples, three home runs, three walks and eight RBI.
 He's also stolen one base.

 Marte Recent Games